john-pierce/pytest-tf-module/README.md

 ### Plugin provided fixtures

-These fixtures execute Terraform commands and return a string containing the output from stdout of the `terraform` command.
+These fixtures execute Terraform commands and unless otherwise specified, return a string containing the output from stdout of the `terraform` command.

 If any command fails it will generate a `TFExecutionError` and stderr will be logged _after_ terraform exits.